gvwilson/thirdbit/_posts/2013/2013-06-19-twelve-bar-blues-of-science.md

   the things that were specific to it, and other competent developers could join in (more) easily.
   What's more,
-  Rails' predictable structure and workflow made it easier for newcomers to adopt&mdash;certainly easier than contemporary competitors, which all-too-often required novices to make key decisions before they had the knowledge or experience to do so well.
+  Rails' predictable structure and workflow made it easier for newcomers to adopt–certainly easier than contemporary competitors, which all-too-often required novices to make key decisions before they had the knowledge or experience to do so well.